2018-usfca-biol-422-fall/Maggieychen-06_HW_pipelines_and_BLAST/2018-09-30_preliminary_BLAST_analysis.md

 Another commonly found match in BLAST is *Bartonella washoeensis*.
-This belongs to the genus of Bartonella, which is first isolate from dog with mitral valve endocarditis, then it was also found on human with cardiac disease(bruno,etc, 2018).
+This belongs to the genus of Bartonella, which is first isolate from dog with mitral valve endocarditis, then it was also found on human with cardiac disease (bruno,etc, 2018).
 This can also cause human disease.
 This bacteria was found on two different females mouse sample and two different male palm sample, again, there is no match on same individual's mouse and palm samples.
 However, this can still be an indication of pets' disease or bacteria that is related to human disease can be passed on from daily lifes.
 Petting a sick dog or touch item that patients with disease and bacteria, can be then carried to class room, and pass through mouse as an intermedia.
-Interestingly, another cardio disease related bacteria was found few times in samples too, the Cardiobacterium sp. feline oral taxon 346.
+Interestingly, another cardio disease related bacteria was found few times in samples too, the *Cardiobacterium sp. feline oral taxon 346*.
 This is a bacteria being found on patients with various cardiac diseases.
 It is very interesting that the BLAST has identified two bacterias that are related to cardiac diseases on both human palm and mouse samples.

 The above two bacterias are the ones has most matches in each of the samples for multiple times, which include all female and male,